digitalfabrik/integreat-app/native/docs/troubleshooting.md

 The app is installed correctly on the android emulator but crashes without any error message on start up.
 To solve this issue delete /android/app/build and android/.gradle folder.

-## XCode can't find the InfoPlist translations
+## XCode can't find 'your/directory/native/ios/Integreat/de.lproj/InfoPlist.strings'

 These translations should usually be generated during the build, if they aren't, generate them manually with `yarn workspace translations manage write-plist Integreat --translations "../translations/translations.json" --destination ../native/ios/Integreat`

-Then clean the Build folder (Shift + Cmd + K), restart XCode, and try again.
+Then run `bundle exec pod install` in /ios, clean the Build folder in XCode(Shift + Cmd + K), restart XCode, and try again.

-## XCode can't find the app icon set
+## XCode can't find $BUILD_CONFIG_APP_ICON

 Should also be generated during the build, manual command here: `yarn workspace build-configs manage write-xcconfig integreat ios --directory ../native/ios`

-Then clean the Build folder (Shift + Cmd + K), restart XCode, and try again.
+Then run `bundle exec pod install` in /ios, clean the Build folder in XCode(Shift + Cmd + K), restart XCode, and try again.

+## Other assorted XCode problems

+It often helps to rerun `yarn install` in /native and `bundle exec pod install` in /ios, then clean the build folder in XCode (Shift + Cmd + K), and then restart XCode.